-- 6.42 There are two main ways that affordable housing needs can be addressed through the planning system: - (i) by seeking a proportion of subsidised affordable housing as part of market housing sites developed in the settlements; and - (ii) by permitting small-scale affordable housing schemes on sites outside the District's settlements (those subject to Proposals H.2 and H.3 but excluding Winchester and Whiteley) where they are well related to the settlements concerned.
+6.42 There are two main ways that affordable RD06.13 housing needs can be addressed through the planning system:

+- (i) by seeking a proportion of subsidised affordable housing as part of market developed in housing sites settlements: and - (ii) by permitting small-scale affordable housing schemes on sites outside the District's defined and other settlements (those subject to proposals H.2 and H.3 but excluding Winchester and Whiteley) where they are well related to the settlements concerned. - 6.43 The Government advocates that most affordable housing should be provided on sites within the larger settlements, which Circular 6/98 defines as those over 3000 population.
+Currently these include Winchester, Bishop's Waltham, Colden Common, Denmead, Kings Worthy, New Alresford and Whiteley.
+There is, however, also a need for affordable housing in the smaller towns and villages.